Otto Octavius (film character): Entering an alternate reality

-Despite being unwilling, Octavius is convinced to come with Spider-Man, but protests when Peter-One told him that he was going to be cured first.
-Nonetheless, Peter-One and Osborn make a new inhibitor chip for him.
-The new inhibitor chip gives Octavius his humanity and control over his arms back.
-Octavius expresses his gratitude to Peter-One for his help, returns the nanites he absorbed back to Peter's suit, and offers to help cure the remaining villains, but Osborn's Green Goblin persona retakes control of Norman and convinces the uncured villains to fight back.
-Octavius attempts to stop them, but is blasted out of a building by Dillon and forced to escape.
-However, Octavius later assists his universe's Parker, Peter-One and an alternate version of Parker from Dillon's and Connors' universe (nicknamed "Peter-Three") to cure Dillon and fight back against the Green Goblin, while also briefly having an emotional reunion with his universe's Peter (who is much older).
-Afterwards, Strange returns the displaced individuals to their native universes, with Octavius taking an arc reactor back with him to a branched/alternate timeline of his universe where he would likely be given a second chance at life.
+Despite being unwilling, Octavius is convinced to come with Spider-Man, but protests when Peter-One decides to cure him first.
+Nonetheless, Peter-One and Osborn—resisting his Goblin alter ego—create a new inhibitor chip.
+To prevent the new chip from being fried like the original one, they encase the new one in metal.
+The new chip frees Octavius from the tentacles' influence.
+Octavius expresses his gratitude to Peter-One for his help, returns the nanites he absorbed back to Peter's suit, and offers to help cure the remaining villains, but Osborn's Green Goblin persona retakes control of him and convinces the uncured villains to fight back.
+Octavius flees during the battle.
+However, Octavius later assists his universe's Parker, Peter-One and an alternate version of Parker from Dillon's and Connors' universe (nicknamed "Peter-Three")—all of whom have been brought to Peter-One's universe by Strange's spell—to cure Dillon and fight back against the Green Goblin, while also briefly having an emotional reunion with his universe's Peter.
+Afterwards, Strange returns Octavius and the other displaced individuals to their respective universes.
 (Note: More specifically, to the point where they were originally taken in the timeline.
 In Octavius's case, this is a diverged timeline occurring during the events of Spider-Man 2 (2004), possibly averting his death as a result.)

 Characterization

 Although Octavius maintains the egocentric, selfish and arrogant nature of his comic counterpart when under the influence of the arms, he is shown to be more friendly and well-meaning pre-accident.
 These changes to his character aid the emotional through-line of the film.
-Despite his role as the main antagonist, Octavius’ story and character arc in the film bear more resemblance to a Byronic Hero or Antihero archetype.
+Despite his role as the main antagonist, Octavius' story and character arc in the film bear more resemblance to a Byronic Hero or Antihero archetype.

 David Crow of Den of Geek calls Octavius "a megalomaniacal fiend" who, despite building four mechanical arms, is "still inexplicably searching for a creation that will justify his genius and get him worldwide acclaim."
 Crow notes that the relationships Octavius has with his wife and Peter "give the accident which welds the mechanical arms to his spine and drives him insane some emotional weight."